j-c-w/EXPCAP_Process/README.md

 field_from_pcap.sh: This extracts particular lines from the tcpdump expansion of the pcap file.

 inter_arrival_distribution_graph.py: Given a pcap file, this will draw a graph of the interarrival times of packets.

+#Prerequisites:

+To use process_pcap.py, you need dptk: https://github.com/kbandla/dpkt